The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: Experiment Details

 \paragraph{Dialogue Attack} Dialogue Attack is a dialogue-based jailbreak attack that leverages conversational context to explore harmful queries.
 In our experiments, we first use \texttt{gpt-3.5-turbo} to generate a two-round dialogue between two speakers based on the original harmful prompt, where benign and adversarial content are distributed across the conversation.
 The generated dialogue text is then converted into audio using \texttt{gpt-4o-mini-tts} and provided as input to the omni-model.
 Together with an additional textual prompt, the model is induced to generate harmful content based on the information conveyed in the dialogue audio.

 \paragraph{VoiceJailbreak} VoiceJailbreak embeds harmful queries into short narrative-style prompts to bypass safety constraints in voice-enabled models.
-In our experiments, we follow the original work and construct three predefined VoiceJailbreak templates for each query, convert them into audio inputs, and feed them to the target models.
-A query is considered successfully jailbroken if any one of the three templates elicits a policy-violating response.
+In our experiments, we follow the original work and use the predefined VoiceJailbreak templates for each query, convert them into audio inputs, and feed them to the target models.
+A query is considered successfully jailbroken if any one of the templates elicits a policy-violating response.

+\paragraph{Multi-AudioJail} Multi-AudioJail is an attack framework demonstrating that large audio language models become more vulnerable when harmful prompts are delivered across diverse languages, accents, and acoustically modified speech.
+As the original dataset is not publicly available, we reproduce the method using four languages (English, Italian, French, and German) and five types of audio perturbations described in the paper, yielding twenty variants per prompt.
+A prompt is considered successfully jailbroken if any variant elicits a policy-violating response.